syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/animation.md

 ## Enabling animation

-By using, the `enable` property to activate/deactivate an animation.
+Using the `enable` property you can activate/deactivate an animation.
 The default value is true, indicating that animation is enabled.

 ## Duration